scto/digitus/README.md

 ![Art](https://raw.githubusercontent.com/afollestad/digitus/master/art.jpg)

+**Note**: this library is powered by [material-dialogs](https://github.com/afollestad/material-dialogs), depending on this library will automatically depend on Material Dialogs.

 # Testing Fingerprints from an Emulator

 The stock Android emulator allows you to test Nexus Imprint.
 If you create a Nexus 5X emulator,